-The research leading to these results has received funding from by SNSF project on "Parsimonious Hierarchical Automatic Speech Recognition (PHASER)" grant agreement number 200021-153507.In addition, this work has been conducted with the support of the Swiss NSF under grant SP2: the SCOPES Project on Speech Prosody.
+The research leading to these results has received funding from by SNSF project on "Parsimonious Hierarchical Automatic Speech Recognition (PHASER)" grant agreement number 200021-153507.
+We also thank the support of Swiss NSF under grant SP2: the SCOPES Project on Speech Prosody.